What is a founders' agreement?

 How is a founders' agreement different from a shareholders' agreement?

 The terms founders’ agreement and shareholders’ agreement are often used interchangeably.
-While a founders' agreement looks to establish the basics, such as the roles and responsibilities of the founding team, equity ownership and vesting, a shareholders' agreement regulates the way that business between shareholders is conducted and therefore, is useful at the time of a company's incorporation.
+While a founders' agreement looks to establish the basics, such as the roles and responsibilities of the founding team, equity ownership and vesting, a Shareholders’ agreement regulates the way that business between shareholders is conducted.
+As a result, a shareholders’ agreement is useful at the time of a company's incorporation while a founders’ agreement is advantageous before incorporation.

-A founders’ agreement therefore, is simply a form of shareholders’ agreement suitable at the early stages of the business and will typically be replaced by a more complicated shareholders’ agreement once the business takes on more shareholders.
+Essentially a founders’ agreement is simply a form of shareholders’ agreement suitable at the early stages of the business and will typically be replaced by a more complicated shareholders’ agreement once the business takes on more shareholders.